Put a Focus on Interactivity and Audience Engagement

 Based on feedback we received from our recent conference design study, attendees would like more interactivity in session presentations as it helps reinforce learning.

 Posing questions and including activities in your session can make an enormous difference in your presentation.
 Involving your audience helps the ideas and thoughts you are trying to get across be more memorable and make attendees feel like they are part of the conversation.
-Consider working one of the suggestions below in your presentation:
+Consider working on one of the suggestions below in your presentation:

 - Incorporate a live poll into your slide deck to get audience feedback, help guide your presentation, or to use it as a quiz tool